Street Outreach with a Soul

 Each of these individuals lacks both accessible and sustainable resources for health, and safety.
 More than anything, they lack compassionate support and care.

-- Over 235,000 Canadians experience homelessness in a year, including over 5,000 in Toronto alone (Toronto has the 2nd highest homeless population of any Canadian city).
+- Over 235,000 Canadians experience homelessness in a year, including over 5,000 in Toronto (ranked the 2nd highest homeless population over any Canadian city).

-- Approximately 1,350 chronically homeless people die each year in Canada, with an average life expectancy of 39.
+- Approximately 1,350 chronically homeless people die each year in Canada, with an average life expectancy of 39 years old.

 MJRH works in partnership with a number of shelters and health support services in Toronto in order to share resources, knowledge, and develop specific programs in the interest of our common service users.

-Each MJRH van shift is facilitated by a Ve’ahavta Outreach Worker accompanied by three volunteers who receive a hands-on education and volunteer experience.
+Each MJRH van shift is facilitated by a Ve’ahavta Outreach Worker accompanied by four volunteers who receive a hands-on education and volunteer experience.